mariaalexissales/sunday-drivers-packing/tests/README.md

-# Simple Packing Mod - Test Suite
+# Pack Rat Mod - Test Suite

-This directory contains the unit test suite for the Simple Packing Project Zomboid mod, designed to work with Lua 5.1 (the version supported by Project Zomboid).
+This directory contains the unit test suite for the Pack Rat Project Zomboid mod, designed to work with Lua 5.1 (the version supported by Project Zomboid).

 ## Test Structure